Fiddlin' John Carson: Career and aftermath

 In early June 1923, Polk C. Brockman, an Atlanta furniture store owner, who had been instrumental in the distribution of records for Okeh Records, went to New York City to work out a new business deal with Okeh Records.Malone, McCulloh 1975, p.
 18. Later, in New York, he was asked if he knew of any artist in Atlanta that could justify a recording trip to Georgia.
 Brockman promised to return with an answer.
 A few days later, he was watching a movie followed by a silent newsreel at the Palace Theater in Times Square.
-The newsreel contained footage of Fiddlin' John Carson from an old time fiddler's contest in Virginia.
+The newsreel contained footage of Carson from an old time fiddler's contest in Virginia.
 Brockman wrote in his notebook: "Record Fiddlin' John Carson".
 At his next meeting with Okeh Records Board, he persuaded Ralph Peer to go ahead and record Carson.

 On June 19, 1923, Carson made his recording debut in an empty building on Nassau Street in Atlanta, cutting two sides, "The Little Old Log Cabin in the Lane" and "The Old Hen Cackled and the Rooster's Going To Crow."
-Brockman told researchers in the 1960s that Peer had disliked the singing style of Carson and described it "pluperfect awful", but Peer was persuaded by Brockman to press five hundred for him to distribute.
+Brockman told researchers in the 1960s that Peer had disliked the singing style of Carson and described it "pluperfect awful", but Peer was persuaded by Brockman to press five hundred copies for him to distribute.
 (Peer's biographer, Barry Mazor, argues that Peer's dissatisfaction concerned the technical quality of the recording, rather than the music, and that Peer was keen to make more recordings of Carson in New York.)
 The recording was immediately sold out from the stage of the next Fiddler's convention on July 13, 1923.
 Peer, realizing Carson's potential, immediately invited Carson to New York City for another recording session.
 His recordings of "You Will Never Miss Your Mother Until She Is Gone" and "Old Joe Clark" both sold over one million copies.